 Goalkeeper (GK) – Primary role is to defend the goal and prevent the opposition from scoring.
 He will distribute the ball differently based on the strategies chosen.
 For most cautious and defensive tactics, he will aim to clear the ball deep.
 In more aggressive tactics, he will tend to feed the ball towards nearby players.

-Main Attribute: Keep; Secondary Attributes: Agility, Strength, and Speed.
+Main Attribute: Keep; Secondary Attributes: Agility, Strength, Position and Speed.